Ticats' Breaux, Redblacks' Powell out today - TSN.ca

 The Ottawa Redblacks and Hamilton Tiger-Cats meet today at 4 p.m.
 ET in a game that has implications on who'll finish atop the East Division standings following the conclusion of the regular season next week.

-Here's a roundup of the injuries both squads are dealing with today.
+Here's a roundup of the players who will not play in today's game.

 Tiger-Cats DB Delvin Breaux